SmallJosePhD/smalljosephd.github.io/_posts/2024-01-18-fourier-ardl.md

   - ARDL bounds testing
   - Bootstrap ARDL
 ---
-Today, I will be providing a rather brief post on the process of implementing the Fourier ARDL bounds testing approach which I applied in my recent paper entitled "The moderating role of corruption in the oil price-economic growth relationship in an oil-dependent economy: Evidence from Bootstrap ARDL with a Fourier Function"
+Today, I will be providing a rather brief post on the process of implementing the Fourier ARDL bounds testing approach which I applied in my recent paper entitled "**The moderating role of corruption in the oil price-economic growth relationship in an oil-dependent economy: Evidence from Bootstrap ARDL with a Fourier Function**"

 <!--more-->

 # The method
-To implement the Bootstrap ARDL bounds testing estimation strategy adopted in my [recent paper](files/pdf/research/2023-oil-corr-growth.pdf), you will need to first download the Fourier ARDL EViews program code [here](files/private/fourier%20ardl%20eviews%20code.prg) and the [augmented ARDL EViews Addin](/files/private/AugARDL.rar)
+To implement the Bootstrap ARDL bounds testing estimation strategy adopted in my [paper](files/pdf/research/2023-oil-corr-growth.pdf), you will need to first download the Fourier ARDL EViews program code [here](files/private/fourier%20ardl%20eviews%20code.prg) and the [augmented ARDL EViews Addin](/files/private/AugARDL.rar)

 Consider the following FARDL(p,q) model: